yahorbarkouski/wayward-notes/README.md

 - [Excalidraw](https://excalidraw.com/) – a whiteboard tool aka _what tool do you use to draw your diagrams?_ Hand-drawn feel, love it.
 I've migrated from lucid charts to this one for the sake of visual appeal, and still subscribed after a year of usage.
 - [Glances](https://github.com/nicolargo/glances) – open-source system cross-platform monitoring tool, allows real-time monitoring of various aspects of your system such as CPU, memory, disk, network usage, and more
 - [./jg](https://jqlang.github.io/jq/) – a lightweight and flexible command-line JSON processor
+- [./htmlq](https://github.com/mgdm/htmlq) – like jq, but for HTML :)
 - [Color scale](https://hihayk.github.io/scale/#4/6/50/80/-51/67/20/14/1D9A6C/29/154/108/white) – a tool to generate color scales for your projects, quite an easy one
 - [Endless tools](https://beta.endlesstools.io/) – customazible and high-quality collection of patterns, covers, 3D objects
+- [Anki](https://apps.ankiweb.net/) – spaced repetition program typically used for learning foreign languages to memorise keyboards shortcuts and shell commands
+- [Whisky](https://github.com/Whisky-App/Whisky) – MacOS app I use to play Windows games :) Feels better than Parallels and CrossOver so far

 ## Infrastructure
 ### Learning